tpaschalis/tpaschalis.github.io/_posts/2018-11-24-golang-producer-consumer.markdown

 }
 ```

 * So, in short.
-You build two `string` channels and a WaitGroup.
+You build two `string` channels and a `WaitGroup`.
 * You can then fire up goroutines to `produce` your passwords in parallel, along the `in` channel.
 * You can spawn a separate set of goroutines, to `consume` this `in` channel.
-* The WaitGroup is used to sync this job
+* The `WaitGroup` is used to sync this job.
-* If the hash is cracked, the success result is passed along to the `out` channel.
+* If the hash is cracked, the successful result is passed along to the `out` channel.
-* Function `stop` waits until all consumers are finished, and then close the chanel, to signal that there was nothing found.
+* Function `stop` waits until all consumers are finished, and then closes that chanel, to signal that there was nothing found.
 Otherwise, the program would be blocked forever from reading the `out` channel.

+### Test it yourself!
 A more bare-bones implementation that you can compile right away and start picking apart, is the one below.
 (HINT : You will need to add a WaitGroup at some point.
 Can you guess when?)

 ```go